A camera seems to take ominous pictures of the future.

 The next day at two in the afternoon Dr. Wong answered his cell phone, spoke a few words, and thumbed off.
 He then told his secretary to cancel all his appointments and to take the rest of the week off.
 He noticed her eyes widening in pleasure when he assured her she would be paid her full salary.

-John Adams felt he knew where he was, that this snaky alley filled with tiny look alike shops was familiar; perhaps, he had seen this street in a movie.
+John Adams felt he knew where he was, that this snaky alley filled with tiny lookalike shops was familiar; he must have seen something similar in a Hitchcock movie.
 Strolling along the curvy path, he occasionally stopped, for each shop had a large window display filled with an eye catching arrangement of wares.
 His steps slowed.
 Up ahead a strange sight to his Western eyes approached.
 An ancient man riding a gray bicycle with two monkeys perched on the handlebars pedaled with a serene smile in his eyes.
 He had the peculiar feeling that he knew that face in a younger time.
 The man passed and rang his warning bell.
 John stopped in his tracks, and swiveled left as if he were following an order in a military parade.

-He was facing a curio shop.
-He peered into its window, and was intrigued by the realistic glass insects crawling over laughing papier-mâché masks.
+He was facing a gap between two shops just wide enough to squeeze through.
+Amazingly, there was a tiny shop ahead with a soft green light just visible through its large display window.
+Moving crablike, he managed to reach the shop, peered into its window, and was intrigued by the realistic glass insects crawling over laughing papier-mâché masks.
 He wondered how the fake cobwebs hanging from the corners had been created.
-He was about to continue his stroll when he noticed in a corner an old battered camera, with stainless steel, here and there, peeking through the matte black body.
+It was then that he noticed, under a cobweb, an old camera with stainless steel peeking through the matte black body.

 Turning the doorknob, he pushed opened the door.
 A brass bell rang its welcome.
 A drowsy fog wafted into his mind.
 Disoriented, he stood just inside the entrance.
 A black curtain covering an interior doorway swished open as a thin old woman wearing a faded green kimono glided through.